Chop by Craig Petty

 Key features

-• Impromptu performance with borrowed items
+• Impromptu performance with borrowed cups and bills

 Pros